 The 5 paragraph essay is one of the most common academic writing assignments given to students.
 Starting from middle school and working all the way up to college level tasks, this particular style is seen in all educational levels.
-The reason this type of writing is so popular has to do with its main perk: it allows the writer complete freedom when choosing between topics.
+The reason this type of writing is so popular has to do with its main perk: it gives the writer complete freedom when choosing between topics.

 As there are many different types of essays that each contain their own sets of rules and writing styles, one will be limited when it comes down to choosing a topic for more specific types.
 For this reason, the 5 paragraph format is the most versatile among all essay types.